helium/HIP/0000-iot-assertion-fees.md

 We should see an increase in gateway sales as the price decreases, although this has a number of other macro factors.

-The decrease in the location reassertion fee should result in an increase of gateway locations.
+The decrease in the location reassertion fee could result in an increase of gateway locations changes.